Projective varieties with bad reduction at 3 only: The functor

 \end{Prop}

-\begin{remark} In \cite{refAb1,refAb2} it was proved that the category of $\F _p[\Gamma _F]$-modules $\c V^*(\L )$, where $\L\in\uL ^*_{cr}$, coincides with the category of all killed by $p$ subquotients of crystalline representations of $\Gamma _F$ with weights from $[0,p)$.
-This result also reappears in Subsection \ref{S4}, where we establish that the category of $\F _p[\Gamma _F]$-modules $\c V^*(\L )$, where $\L\in\uL ^*$, coincides with the category of all killed by $p$ subquotients of semi-stable representations of $\Gamma _F$ with weights from $[0,p)$. \end{remark}
+\begin{remark} In \cite{refAb1,refAb2} it was proved (in the context of the Fontaine-Laffaille theory) that the family of $\F _p[\Gamma _F]$-modules $\c V^*(\L )$, where $\L\in\uL ^*_{cr}$, coincides with the family of all killed by $p$ subquotients of crystalline representations of $\Gamma _F$ with weights from $[0,p)$.
+This result can be also extracted from Subsection \ref{S4}, where we establish that the family of $\F _p[\Gamma _F]$-modules $\c V^*(\L )$, where $\L\in\uL ^*$, coincides with the family of all killed by $p$ subquotients of semi-stable representations of $\Gamma _F$ with weights from $[0,p)$. \end{remark}